 In contrast, you could find yourself waiting for several months before your custom-built site finally goes online.
-This includes time spent analyzing and searching for best practices, designing, prototyping, creating original content optimized for referencing and programming based on your proposed design and preferred features.
+This includes time spent analyzing and searching for best practices, examples of best website designs, prototyping, creating original content optimized for referencing and programming based on your proposed design and preferred features.

 Clearly, for urgent projects and small budgets, the best solution is a template website.
 However, if you plan to make design adjustments to your site in the short term, the cost will be higher.
 Sometimes, it’s better to incur all your expenses up front, rather than dipping into your budget every now and then to save a few dollars.

 Rely on originality to stand out